Attendance and Absence Procedures

 - Requests for absence for family holidays will only be authorised in exceptional circumstances and should be made in writing to the Headteacher giving full reasons why the holiday cannot be taken during school holidays.
 Students with poor attendance will not normally be given permission to be absent for holidays or any other reason

 If students are sent to school and feel unwell during the school day, every effort will be made to ensure they remain in school.
-In the unlikely event that they have to be sent home unwell, a parent/carer or someone authorised by the parent/carer may collect the child as long as permission is granted and Kinver High School and Sixth Form staff (Head of Year, Senior Leadership, Inclusion Staff and the administration team) are aware of it.
+In the unlikely event that they have to be sent home unwell, a parent/carer or someone authorised by the parent/carer may collect the child as long as permission is granted and Kinver High School and Sixth Form staff (Head of House, Senior Leadership, Inclusion Staff and the administration team) are aware of it.

 It is school policy that no child should be asked by a parent or carer to make their own way home.